opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get an event log

-The `LogEntry` resource represents a single entry in a given log with event details.
-For the full schema definition, see the `LogEntry` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve log entries for a given log service, perform a `GET` operation on a `LogEntryCollection` resource: